Primajin/caesar-salad/README.md

 2. But when you do, have fun with it
 3. Nfxes wsf kt jp psqdvetjqn (abc)

-This is to illustrate basic Caesar or rather Vigenère ciphers but with the twist - without ever sharing the key.
+This is to illustrate basic Caesar or rather Vigenère ciphers but with a twist - without ever sharing the key.
 All keys remain private keys.

 Think of it like a precious chest.
 You add a lock and send the locked chest to a friend.
 They add their own lock and